SagarKharat94440/community-platform/README.md

 ## 🚀 Project Overview

-This is a comprehensive Mini LinkedIn-like Community Platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js) for the CIAAN Cyber Tech Pvt Ltd Full Stack Development Internship application.
+This is a comprehensive Mini LinkedIn-like Community Platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js) .

 ## ✅ Features Implemented